 Massivit3D’s New Solution for Large Composite Mould Making

-Fibre-reinforced polymers, or simply composites, are undoubtedly the change that disrupted how we use and understand materials as the essential resource for manufacturing and design.
+Mould making in fibre-reinforced polymers, or simply composites, are undoubtedly the change that disrupted how we use and understand materials as the essential resource for manufacturing and design.
 This great remedy that materials science offers is not just another technology, but a new age in humanity, just as stone, bronze, and iron once did.
 But just as good news arrive, new challenges arise.
 Composite part manufacturing isn’t a simple matter at all!
 As material science develops, tool making processes are also in the middle of the 3D printing revolution.
 Please keep reading to find out how the upcoming Massivit 10000 (MTB) solution is taking giant steps in mould manufacturing and design processes for large composite parts by reducing exceedingly long and complex workflows into just a few steps!

-In basic terms, composite materials combine very thin strands of materials (mainly fibreglass, carbon fibre, or kevlar) within a matrix of resins like epoxy, polyester, vinylesters and polyamides.
+In basic terms, composite materials combine very thin strands of materials (mainly fibreglass, carbon fibre, or kevlar) within a matrix of resins like epoxy, polyester, vinyl esters and polyamides.
 If done correctly, the mix will result in parts with high-performance properties (Stiffness, tensile and compressive strengths, elasticity, hardness, etc.).

 –Strength to weight ratio: Composite materials can deliver exceptional performance for structural applications while remaining lightweight.
 Considering how important this is for aerospace engineering, this advantage is gold!